EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/20_apm.md

 ---

-# Gérer les logs applicatifs
+# Managing Application Logs

-* Si vous souhaitez générer des logs applicatifs utilisant le *ECS*, il suffit d'utiliser le module *log4j2-ecs-layout* proposé par Elastic.
+* If you want to generate application logs using *ECS*, simply use the *log4j2-ecs-layout* module provided by Elastic.
-* Il est fonctionnel avec les framework
+* It works with frameworks like:
     * LogBack
     * Log4j2
     * Log4j